-This is defining manhood by what you do for a living; the title or position you hold or achieve (think CEO, Doctor, President, Director, etc.).
-That’s usually why the first thing a stranger usually asks you when you’re on a plane is “What do you do?”
+This is defining manhood by what you do for a living; the title or position you hold or achieve (think CEO, doctor, president, director…).
+That’s why the first thing a stranger usually asks you when you’re on a plane is “What do you do?”
 Overcompensation for me in this area was becoming a business owner by age 22, a university professor by age 24, and a published author by age 26.
 Are you starting to see a pattern here?
-Manhood is not determined by what man does, but rather by who a man is.
+Manhood is not determined by what man does but rather by who a man is.
 We are human beings, not human “doings.”

 This is when we attempt to define manhood based on popularity, notoriety, and respect.
-How many people know us; follow us on Twitter, like us on Facebook; value what we have to say; desire to be us, be with us, or we have the ability to gain access to them.
-This speaks to our desire for “significance” – to be and feel important.
+How many people know us, follow us on Twitter, like us on Facebook?
+How many value what we have to say, desire to be us or be with us?
+Or how many do we have the ability to gain access to?
+This speaks to our desire for “significance,” to be and feel important.
 For me, and for a lot of men, it was my ability to attract, sleep with, and impress beautiful women.
 It was also me pursuing standing ovations and the praises from the people in my speaking audiences.
 Just think awards, affirmation, and achievement.
-Authentic manhood is not defined by a man’s reputation, but rather his character.
+Authentic manhood is not defined by a man’s reputation but rather his character.
 Reputation is who people think you are; character is who you are when nobody’s looking.

-I don’t know about you, but when it comes to being a man, I’ve had to learn the hard way that true manhood is not measured by the number of degrees I have, the position I hold, the number of people who know me, or the size of my paycheck, but rather by God’s opinion of me and serving others.
+I don’t know about you, but when finding out how to be a man, I’ve had to learn the hard way that true manhood is not measured by the number of degrees I have, the position I hold, the number of people who know me, or the size of my paycheck but rather by God’s opinion of me and serving others.